Skip to content

 };

-3) Modify the ConfigMap configuration named dataway-config under the utils namespace
+3) Modify the ConfigMap configuration named dataway-config under utils

-token: xxxxxxxxxxx ## Replace with the actual token
+token: xxxxxxxxxxx ## Modify to the actual token

 • Import Template